-When you are in Ten Sleep, you'll notice that it is more blue-collar than most other communities in America.
-36.67% of Ten Sleep’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ten Sleep is a blue-collar town, with 36.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ten Sleep is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Ten Sleep who work in teaching (17.78%), art, media, and design (14.44%), and food service (13.33%).

 Of important note, Ten Sleep is also a town of artists.
 Ten Sleep has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ten Sleep’s character.